The attributes of God are important, but there is something that you may not know that changes everything.

 God is merciful, etc.

 You see, this life with Jesus is a relationship.
 It works like any other relationship.
-We have to get to know one another and like Lewis implied how you think about God determines everything.
+We have to get to know one another and like Tozer implied how you think about God determines everything.

 Here is something about the attributes of God that will transform how you think about them.